-In the case of aggregate information, the requirement is that the aggregate information should not leak information about an individual, including the inclusion of an individual's data in the data that was used to produce aggregate information.

-Dealing with this often (but not always or exclusively) involves the use of differentially private methods, which allow the release of perturbed data that can satisfy data protection requirements~\cite{cohen2020towards,nissim2017bridging}, and zero-knowledge proofs, which allow the execution of a process to verified without revealing anything else about the process~\cite{bamberger2022verification,goldwasser1989knowledge,goldreich1986prove}.
+In the case of aggregate information, the privacy requirement is that the aggregate information should not leak information about an individual, including the inclusion of an individual's data in the data that was used to produce aggregate information.
+This often involves differentially private mechanisms that determine the kind of perturbed data that can satisfy data protection requirements~\cite{cohen2020towards,nissim2017bridging}, and zero-knowledge proofs, which allow the execution of a process to be verified without revealing anything else about the process~\cite{bamberger2022verification,goldwasser1989knowledge,goldreich1986prove}.

-For individual information, it is access control to that information that matters since revealing information specific to an individual only causes a loss of privacy if it is revealed to someone other than the individual it relates to.
+For individual information, controlling access to information also matters since revealing information only causes a loss of privacy if it is revealed to someone other than the individual it relates to.

-Access control, differentially private data mechanisms, and zero-knowledge proofs have all been extensively studied for decades now, but there are nonetheless concerns about their use in transparency due to issues of editorial control and individual evidence.
+While differentially private mechanisms and zero-knowledge proofs appear necessary to balance transparency and privacy requirements, there are concerns tied to editorial control and individual evidence that we consider here.